misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch9.md

 <Figures figure="9-87">Percentage-sized elliptical gradients</Figures>

 When it comes to ellipses, you’re also able to mix lengths and percentages, with the usual caveat to be careful.
 So if you’re feeling confident, you can absolutely make an elliptical radial gradient 10 pixels tall and half the element width, like so:

 ```css
 radial-gradient(50% 10px, purple, gold)
 ```

 As it happens, lengths and percentages aren’t the only way to size radial gradients.
 In addition to those value types, there are also four keywords available for sizing radial gradients, the effects of which are summarized in Table 9-3.

 // T9-3

 In order to better visualize the results of each keyword, see Figure 9-88, which depicts each keyword applied as both a circle and an ellipse.

 <Figures figure="9-88">The effects of radial gradient sizing keywords</Figures>

-These keywords cannot be mixed with lengths or percentages in elliptical radial gra‐ dients; thus, closest-side 25px is invalid and will be ignored.
+These keywords cannot be mixed with lengths or percentages in elliptical radial gradients; thus, closest-side 25px is invalid and will be ignored.

 Something you might have noticed in Figure 9-88 is that the gradients didn’t start at the center of the image.
 That’s because they were positioned elsewhere, which is the topic of the next section.

 #### Positioning radial gradients

-If you want to shift the center of a radial gradient away from the default of center, then you can do so using any position value that would be valid for backgroundposition.
-I’m not going to reproduce that rather complicated syntax here; flip back to the section on background-position (“Background Positioning” on page 404) if you need a refresher.
+If you want to shift the center of a radial gradient away from the default of `center`, then you can do so using any position value that would be valid for `background-position`.
+I’m not going to reproduce that rather complicated syntax here; flip back to the section on `background-position` (“Background Positioning” on page 404) if you need a refresher.

-When I say “any position value that would be valid,” that means any permitted com‐ bination of lengths, percentages, keywords, and so on.
-It also means that if you leave off one of the two position values, it will be inferred just the same as for backgroundposition.
-So, just for one example, center is equivalent to center center.
-The one major difference between radial gradient positions and background positions is the
-default: for radial gradients, the default position is center, not 0% 0%.
+When I say “any position value that would be valid,” that means any permitted combination of lengths, percentages, keywords, and so on.
+It also means that if you leave off one of the two position values, it will be inferred just the same as for `background-position`.
+So, just for one example, `center` is equivalent to `center center`.
+The one major difference between radial gradient positions and background positions is the default: for radial gradients, the default position is `center`, not `0% 0%`.

 To give some idea of the possibilities, consider the following rules, illustrated in Figure 9-89:

 ```css
 radial-gradient(at bottom left, purple, gold);